- Contact Presenter

 Stratford Perth Museum - Line 34, Stratford, ON N5A 6S6, Canada

-Transform your Theatre Skills from a Hobby to a Habit
+Transform your Artistic Impulses from a Hobby to a Habit

-Theatre Workshop for all ages to learn Lois Burdett play “When There’s A Will, There’s a Way”
+Theatre Workshop for all ages to perform Lois Burdett’s play “Where There’s a WILL, There’s a Way!”

 Children aged 7-12 can attend solo provided that parents sign necessary registration/health forms upon arrival.